rementia/vocab-app/docs/manual-test-checklist.md

 * [ ] Favorite state is reflected in the UI
 * [ ] Favorites mode displays favorite words
 * [ ] Removing a favorite in favorites mode does not break the display
-* [ ] Favorites are saved to localStorage as fallback
 * [ ] When logged in, favorites are saved to Firestore `portfolioUsers/{uid}`

 ## 7. Difficult Words